April 2014 Nightwatch

-On March 9 and 10, look south for Jupiter near the waxing gibbous Moon.
+On the evening of April 6, look for Jupiter near the Waxing Gibbous Moon.

-Look southeast for Saturn near the waning gibbous Moon just before midnight on March 20 and in the early hours of March 21.
+Look for Saturn near the Waning Gibbous Moon on the evening of April 16 and the early morning hours of April 17.

 You can spot the first quarter Moon on April 7, the full Moon on April 15, the last quarter Moon on April 22, and the new Moon on April 29.

 Watch our Adler Nightwatch for April 2014 on our Night Sky Observing page.